 What are the color, bands, and display options for the Apple Watch Series 6?

-The Apple Watch Series 6 will be offered in Blue, Gold, Graphite, and Apple Watch Product Red aluminum case options.
+The Apple Watch Series 6 is offered in Space Gray, Silver, Blue, Gold and Apple Watch Product Red aluminum case options.

-Apple also announced a new waterproof "Solo Loop" strap that is made from a stretchable, continuous piece of silicone that can be slipped on and off without any buckles or adjustments.
+Apple offers a waterproof “Solo Loop” strap that is made from a stretchable, continuous piece of silicone that can be slipped on and off without any buckles or adjustments.
 It is available in a range of styles and seven colors.
 The watch also comes in a braided Solo Loop strap made from yarn and is available in five colors.

 Another option is a new leather link strap with flexible molded magnets.